 Although legumes are healthy, they're not really keto-approved.
 Legumes like peas, beans, lentils, and soy can contain over 17 grams of net carbs per cup.

 Most fruit is high in sugar.
 There are a couple exceptions, though, that we mentioned earlier.
 Fruit you'll need to keep away from on keto include bananas, apples, pears, watermelon, plums, figs, persimmon, and other fruit with a notably sweet taste which is a dead giveaway of its carb content.

 Dried figs, apricots, dates, prunes, and raisins have even more sugar per unit of weight than their fresh counterparts.
 Avoid these at all costs.
 An exception would be freeze dried berries, but you also need to use those sparingly as well.

-Carrots, onions, parsnips, potatoes, beetroot, sweet potatoes all grow below ground and al are high in carbs.
-Some of these vegetables are collectively called tubers and they serve as the plant's energy reservoir in the form of starch.
-Not all below-ground vegetables are necessarily bad on keto.
+Carrots, onions, parsnips, potatoes, beetroot, sweet potatoes all grow below ground and all are high in carbs.
+Some of these vegetables are collectively called tubers, and they serve as the plant's energy reservoir in the form of starch.
+Not all below-ground vegetables are necessarily bad for keto, though.
 Daikon radish and fennel grow below ground but are fairly low in carbs.

 Sugar and honey

 These products are pure carb and you need to use them in large amounts to sweeten most dishes and beverages.
 Coconut sugar, agave nectar, and rice syrup are also not approved.

 Chocolate, muffins, cookies, and cakes are sweetened with sugar and made using grain flours.
 Don't eat these unless made with keto-approved ingredients.